Library of Canada. 1901 Census for Canada.

 The 1901 Census for Canada shows us that the Connell family were living in Smith Falls in the district of Lanark South, Ontario.
 The household comprised of James Connell, Head, age 46, a Blacksmith by trade, born in Ireland on 7th March 1855 his family having emmigrated to Canada in 1853.
 His wife Adeline Marjorie (nee Cain) age 38 born in Ontario on 26th June 1862 and their sons, Robert age 11 born in Ontario on 11th May 1889 and John Arthur age 6 born in Ontario on 22nd February 1895.

 Ten years on we find the family in Lorne Street, Smith Falls, Lanark South, Ontario.
-James Connell is age 56 and is a Labourer in a Foundry, Adeline is age 48, Robert is 22 and in he same trade as his father and Arthur is 16 and a Labourer doing odd jobs.
+James Connell is 56 years of age and a Labourer in a Foundry, Adeline is age 48, Robert is 22 and in he same trade as his father and Arthur is 16 and a Labourer doing odd jobs.
 There is an addition to the family, Robert age 9 born May 1902.

 John Arthur Connell Married Lottie Cain in March 1915.